jens-limbach/SSv2-custom-sample-object/README.md

 -> [Video Tutorial - Custom Services](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_gf894byk)

-The above video shows very nice all the detailed steps including both the CAP and also the Sales and Service V2 custom services part.
+The above video shows very nice all the detailed steps including both the SAP Sales and Service V2 "custom services" part as well as the creation of the required backend part.
 This is especially useful for the last configuration steps in the SAP Sales and Service Cloud which are more detailed in the video than elaborated below.

 If you want to see less CAP Development and more on how it looks later for the end-user I can recommend you to watch this more high level [overview video](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_zptgr1j5) for custom services.